decadenza/ProsecCoAP/README.md

-# ProsecCoAP client and server library for Arduino.
+# ProsecCoAP: A CoAP client and server library for Arduino.

 <a href="http://coap.space/" target=_blank>CoAP</a> simple server/client library for Arduino IDE/PlatformIO, ESP32, ESP8266.